-- notify all births of cattle on your holding to DARD no later than 27 days after the birth. - notify DARD of any movements of cattle onto and off your holding within 7 days of the movement. - notify DARD of any cattle deaths on your holding within 7 days. - notify DARD of all cattle imported from outside the EU within 15 days of retagging the animal.
+- notify all births of cattle on your holding to DARD no later than 27 days after the birth. - notify DARD of any movements of cattle onto and off your holding (including cattle lost or stolen) within 7 days of the movement. - notify DARD of any cattle deaths on your holding within 7 days. - notify DARD of all cattle imported from outside the EU within 15 days of retagging the animal.